Beekeeping and Different Bee Apiaries Explained

 The basic body of the hive is a long trapezoid with bars laid over the top and a roof to cap it off.

-As with anything, here's the drawbacks of using a Top Bar style hive:
+As with anything, here are the drawbacks of using a Top Bar style hive:

 The Warre Bee Hive